CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 ## Sharing projects with other users

+!!! info

+    When creating a Rahti 2 project which is associated with certain CSC computing project, by default all members the of CSC computing project will have admin access to the Rahti 2 project.
+    You can also add individually an user to a specific Rahti 2 project.
+The user must have a CSC or HAKA login.

 OpenShift has a flexible role-based access control system that allows you to give access to projects you have created to other users and groups in the system.
 You can give e.g. full admin, basic user, edit or read only access to other